bhserna/first_or_last_per_user/README.md

-# Simple first or last per user
+# First or last per user with ruby on rails

 This example is based on a [proposal](https://twitter.com/stevepolitodsgn/status/1503345127846301703) of [Steave Polito](https://twitter.com/stevepolitodsgn).